yz3007/Fall2017-project3-fall2017-project3-grp5/README.md

 Term: Fall 2017

-+ Team #
++ Team 5
 + Team members
-	+ team member 1
+	+ Chen, Tiantian
-	+ team member 2
+	+ Guo, Yajie
-	+ team member 3
+	+ Ni, Jiayu
-	+ team member 4
+	+ Tao, Siyi
-	+ team member 5
+	+ Zhao, Yufei

-+ Project summary: In this project, we created a classification engine for images of dogs versus fried chicken versus blueberry muffins.
++ Project summary: In this project, except 5000 SIFT feature descriptors, we extracted 960 GIST feature descriptors, which summarizes the gradient information (scales and orientations) for different parts of an image.
+Then we tested SVM (linear and non-linear), random forest, GBM, XGBoost classification methods to recognize images of dogs versus fried chicken versus blueberry muffins.
+XGBoost achieves best result, after tuning, test error is around 10.4%.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.